Washington Heights, Manhattan: Highbridge Park

 Highbridge Park, a 160-acre park with heavily wooded areas and views of the Harlem River, lies on Washington Heights' western cliffside from 155th Street to Dyckman Street, cut off from the waterfront by the Harlem River Drive.
 Unlike Washington Heights' other major parks, Highbridge had no prior design but was assembled piecemeal by the city through condemnation, the majority being acquired from 1895 to 1901.
 In the park's southern extreme lies Coogan's Bluff, which, during the time of the Polo Grounds, offered a vantage point for watching baseball games without paying for tickets.
 The park's northernmost Fort George Hill section was gained through the condemnation of Fort George Amusement Park, a trolley park built in 1895 that was burned twice by 1913.
 In 2007, the Parks Department collaborated with the New York City Mountain Bike Association to open a network of mountain bike trails in this section of the park.

 Highbridge Park is home to three New York City landmarks: its namesake the High Bridge, the High Bridge Water Tower, and the Highbridge Play Center.
 The High Bridge, New York City's oldest remaining bridge, was built in 1848 as part of the Croton Aqueduct system connecting the Bronx to Manhattan at 174th Street and, since 2015, has been active as a bridge for pedestrians and cyclists.
 The bridge's accompanying water tower was also an integral part of New York City's water system until 1949.

 Built on a former reservoir in front of the High Bridge Water Tower, the Highbridge Play Center is best known for its swimming pool, one of many Works Progress Administration-funded outdoor pools opened in the summer of 1936.

 Other parks

+Washington Heights is also home to the following smaller parks:

 The highest natural point on Manhattan is Bennett Park; the inset at the bottom left magnifies the plaque at right.

-Washington Heights is also home to the following smaller parks: